 Yes.
-The respondent can sign a waiver of service, so that you don’t have to go through the process of officially serving them.
+The respondent can sign a waiver of service so you don’t have to go through the process of officially serving them.
 However, waivers must be signed in front of a notary.
-So, the respondent must either go to a notary in their country or go to a U.S. Embassy or Consulate, where notary services are typically available.
+This means the respondent must either go to a notary in their country or go to a U.S. Embassy or Consulate, where notary services are typically available.

 The respondent will not sign a waiver and will not be traveling to Texas, how can I serve them?

-- By diplomatic or consular officials when authorized by the U.S. Department of State
+- By diplomatic or consular officials when authorized by the U.S. Department of State, or

 - By any other means directed by the court that is not prohibited by the law of the country where the party is to be served.